akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 - The completeness displayed
 - The product or attribute values in the product grid

 The locale selected in the dropdown menu is your working locale.
-Every time it will be changed, the product information will be updated in the product grid.
+When you move from one locale to another, the product information is updated in the product grid.

 ![Select a locale context](../img/Products_locales.png)